 Set up a website before you send out save-the-dates and invitations.
-Even before setting up your guest lists.
+Even before setting up your guest list.

 You do not have to “publish” it right away.
 But be sure to include details and slowly build it.
 Include your website in your save-the-dates.

-You can even have your guests sign up for updates or consider sending digital or email invitations.
+You can even have your guests sign up for updates or consider sending wedding invitations (digital or email).
 If you feel environment friendly, you can send electronically through your website or digital invitations instead of mailing out paper invitations.